Home>Fruit Trees>Plum, Gage & Damson Trees

 What Should I do with an Old Plum Tree?

-Plums are relatively "live fast, die young" trees that tend to decline by the age of 30-40, if not before.
+Plums are relatively "live fast, decline young" trees that often lose their oomph by the age of about 40.

 If you have inherited an old plum tree that isn't cropping too well, it's usually better to replace it.